 Once you have an idea for your business, it’s time to figure out what your business model will look like.

-The Business Model Canvas is a very simple tool that helps you work through nine essential elements of your business (customer segments, value propositions, channels, customer relationships, revenue streams, resources, activities, partnerships, cost structure).
+The Business Model Canvas is a simple tool that helps you work through nine essential elements of your business (customer segments, value propositions, channels, customer relationships, revenue streams, resources, activities, partnerships, cost structure).

 - It will help you create services and products that your customers actually want and are willing to pay for;